 For example, Google seems to be a favorite interview question target.
 Why not?
 Google is the subject of so many articles about how they skim off the top 1 percent of talent from the labor pool.
-Facebook and Apple also compete for that same 1 percent so finessing the interview process is critical.
-Learning how top performers do it and replicating the process makes perfect sense.
+Facebook and Apple also compete for that same 1 percent, so optimizing your job interview strategies is critical.
+Learning how top performers do it and replicating the process to tap into their hiring success makes perfect sense.

 Except that an interview question is only effective if it’s used in a well-designed process that stays focused on exposing job relevant skills, abilities, and motivations.
 And many hiring managers and even HR professionals tend to lose sight of the connection between the question and the job performance.

 So… if companies like Google, Zappos.
 Costco, Goldman Sachs, Southwest Air and others are the best recruiters, why re-create the wheel?
-Why not take their interview questions for your own?
+Why not take their interview questions and job interview strategies for your own?

 First of all these companies have a powerful employer brand.
 Before the Internet, companies rarely if ever talked about employer branding.
 In fact, if you mentioned employer branding just a few ago, you’d likely get giggles or glare-down stares from senior management.
 Employers could pretty much say anything they wanted about their company culture and disgruntled employees had few options.